-Consistent attendance.
+• Consistent attendance.

 Whether or not you are present in class, you are responsible for class activities, presentations, and assignments.
 You may need to get the class notes from one of your classmates, and I would recommend emailing me as soon as possible after the absence to find out exactly what you missed.
-Class begins promptly and if you are late--even one minute--you will be marked tardy.
+Class begins promptly and if you are late you will be marked tardy.
 Please strive to make it to class on time daily!

-• Participation
+Participation

 My expectation is that, at least once per class, you voluntarily respond to a question or comment from your teacher or another student.
 I want this class to be based on your questions and discussions about them.
-As to why participation in class is important beyond your grade, consider these statements from some of today's business leaders: